 These marina destination assignments were lovely weekend getaways.
 We checked out the restaurants, bakeries, museums, art galleries, B&Bs, and other attractions.
 The comps were marvelous; free meals, entry to tourist attractions, and often accommodations at lovely B&Bs.

-We often had guided tours of these little coastal towns with media reps from the visitor's centers or chambers of commerce.
-I wrote the article and Linda provided the photographs.
+We often had guided tours of these little coastal towns with media reps from the Convention and Visitors Bureau's (CVBs).
+I wrote the articles and Linda provided the photographs.

 For three years I wrote these monthly, 1000-word marina destination columns for 48 Degrees North until I had covered every marina in the Puget Sound.
 Doing this, I discovered that writing for regional magazines was a great way to build up some hefty bylines and hone my travel writing skills.